Cancer Research UK logo.

 Radiotherapy treatment for pleural mesothelioma

 Radiotherapy uses high energy x-rays to treat cancer cells.
-You might have radiotherapy for mesothelioma.
+You might have radiotherapy to reduce the symptoms of pleural mesothelioma or after surgery.

 You have radiotherapy in a hospital radiotherapy department.
 You usually have it as an outpatient each weekday.
 You might only have 1 or 2 treatments.
 Or you might have a course of treatment over a few days or weeks, depending on your situation.